-Reference week: in the Labour Force Survey, the week the information collected refers to (usually it is the week preceding the interview).
+Reference week: in the Labour Force Survey. the week the information collected refers to (usually it is the week preceding the interview).

-Seasonally adjusted data: data that have been adjusted for seasonal variations, including tradingday (working-day) effects and other regular calendar variations if present (including changes in weather, harvests, major holidays, and school schedules).
+Seasonally adjusted data: data that have been adjusted for seasonal variations. including trading-day (working-day) effects and other regular calendar variations if present (including changes in weather. harvests. major holidays.

+eductivity to the state of the

+and school schedules).
 These seasonal adjustments make it easier to observe the cyclical, underlying trend of a short term indicator.

 Self-employed persons (workers): People working in an economic unit without subordination.
-The following are considered self-employed workers: holders, partners and managing directors of enterprises; or institutions respecting the following conditions: actually work in enterprises or institution, are not in the payroll, are not paid with invoice, do not have contracts as casual workers; members of producers' cooperatives who work in the enterprises but are not in the payroll; contributing family workers of the holder who work neither with pay nor with social contributions.
+The following are considered self-employed workers: holders. partners and managing directors of enterprises; or institutions respecting the following conditions: actually work in enterprises or institution. are not in the payroll. are not paid with invoice. do not have contracts as casual workers; members of producers' cooperatives who work in the enterprises but are not in the payroll; contributing family workers of the holder who work neither with pay nor with social contributions.